 Centrists, as proposed by Robert Samuels in "The Psychology of Political Ideology" (2022), possess unique psychological characteristics that distinguish them from conservatives and liberals.
 They tend to avoid confrontation, exhibit sensitivity to social cues, and experience discomfort when confronted with attitudes that deviate from the mainstream view (Samuels, 2022).
 Centrists place great importance on social consensus, as evidenced by Girvan & Snyder's (2010) research on functional independents.
 Thus, we posit that an effective strategy for reducing prejudice among centrists involves appealing to their sensitivity to consensus.
 In terms of content, the intervention should emphasize the normative acceptance of social equality within the Israeli Jewish community, thereby positioning it as a mainstream and widely accepted stance.
 Building on the well-established potency of social norms interventions in promoting positive intergroup outcomes (Erceg et al., 2018; Perkins et al., 2011; Ata et al., 2009), we developed a "Normative" intervention, featuring a two-minute clip showcasing recent findings indicating a growing trend of support for social equality and Jewish-Arab coexistence among Jewish Israelis.

+H2: Centrists will exhibit the most substantial boost in support for social equality after exposure to the social norms intervention.
+This increase is projected to outshine the changes seen in Centrists exposed to other interventions.

 Liberals: Human Malleability Intervention

 Liberals tend to exhibit higher openness to change, stronger universalism, and a perception of social groups as more malleable compared to conservatives and centrists (McCrae, 1996; Caprara et al., 1999; Jost et al., 2003a, 2003b; Ozer & Benet-Martinez, 2006; Carney et al., 2008; Rentfrow et al., 2009; Gerber et al., 2010; Jost, 2017).
 Thus, liberals are naturally inclined towards interventions that emphasize human and social change (Janoff-Bulman et al., 2009).
-However, despite Liberals' motivation to perceive social groups as malleable, the stagnated nature of a chronic intergroup conflict may undermine their ability to do so.
+However, despite Liberals' motivation to perceive social groups as malleable, the stagnated nature of a chronic intergroup conflict may undermine their ability to do so (Leite, Â, 2023).
 In light of this, the intervention's content should reaffirm the plausibility and inevitability of human malleability in a broader, non-context-specific manner.
 Given the effectiveness of malleability interventions in promoting conciliatory intergroup attitudes during conflicts (Halperin et al., 2011), we developed a "mixed malleability intervention."
 This two-minute historical review underscores the adaptable nature of humans, as individuals, groups, and civilizations, without explicitly addressing intergroup relations or specific social groups (Jews and Arab citizens of Israel).

+H3: Liberlas will exhibit the most substantial increase in support for social equality after exposure to the mixed malleability intervention.
+This increase is projected to outshine the changes seen in Liberals exposed to other interventions.

 Our postulations, grounded in theoretical principles, lay the foundation for our empirical investigation into the effectiveness of these targeted intergroup interventions, which we discuss in detail in the subsequent sections.

-Hypotheses

-Our study delves into the nuanced dynamics of social equality interventions among Israeli Jews, with a specific focus on Conservatives, Centrists, and Liberals.
-We put forth a set of hypotheses that anticipate differential effectiveness based on political affiliation.

-Conservatives: We hypothesize that when exposed to the corrective meta-perception intervention, Conservative Israeli Jews will demonstrate the most significant increase in support for social equality compared to the control group.
-This effect is expected to surpass the increases observed among conservatives exposed to the social norms or meta-perception intervention.

-Centrists: Our hypothesis posits that Centrists will exhibit the most substantial boost in support for social equality after exposure to the social norms intervention.
-This increase is projected to outshine the changes seen in Centrists exposed to other interventions.

-Liberals: Among Liberals, we anticipate the highest significant increase in support for social equality following exposure to the human malleability intervention.
-This increase is expected to surpass the gains observed among Liberals exposed to alternative interventions.

 For a comprehensive list of detailed hypotheses, please refer to the preregistration document provided in the supplementary materials. (https://doi.org/10.17605/OSF.IO/9YH2K).

 Research Design